 - Used to horrifying effect in the opening of Sylvester Stallone's Cliffhanger with a falling Teddy Bear.

-- Equally horrifying was the point of view shot of the Joker before he falls to his bone-shattering death on the streets of Gotham from the thousand-foot-tall cathedral in Batman.
+- Equally horrifying was the point of view shot of the Joker before he falls to his bone-shattering death on the streets of Gotham from the thousand-foot-tall cathedral in Batman (1989).
 Almost makes you feel sorry for the bastard.
+Also used when the Joker and Vicki are climbing up the bell-tower's interior: Joker throws one of Vicki's high heels over the side, and we get a shot showing it plummeting down the tower.

-- Jackson's The Fellowship of the Ring film: a torch, dropped by Boromir, on the way to the Bridge of Khazad-dûm.
+- In The Fellowship of the Ring, a torch is dropped by Boromir on the way to the Bridge of Khazad-dûm; he barely saves himself from following it.

 - Used in First Knight.
 When the evil knight Malagant imprisons Guinevere above the oubliette, he tosses a torch in to hint at her fate should she try to escape.
 The light of the torch disappears into the gloom... but we never hear it hit the ground.